VERY SHORT ANSWER QUESTIONS ( 1 or 2 Marks)

 These days, the development of a country is also judged by its system of transferring finance from the sector where it is in surplus to the sector where it is needed the most.
 To give strength to the economy, SEBI is undertaking measures to develop the capital market.
 In addition to this, there is another market in which unsecured and short-term debt instruments are actively traded every day.
 These markets together help the savers and investors in directing the available funds into their most productive investment opportunity.

-1. Name the function being performed by the market in the above case.
+being performed by the market in the above case.

-2. Name the market segment other than the capital market segment in which unsecured and short-term debt instrument are traded.
-Also, give any three points of difference between the two.
-(CBSE, OD 2017)
+segment other than the capital market segment in which unsecured and short-term

 Answer:

-1. Mobilisation of funds is the function being performed by the financial market in the above case.
-It performs the allocative function by mobilisation of savings and channelising them into the most productive avenues.
+is the function being performed by the financial market in the above case.
+It

-2. Money market is the other segment of market.
+Money market is the

 The difference between capital market and money market is given below: